dorkodu/sage.php/docs/how-it-works.md

 Execution process never throws exceptions.
 Instead, all errors are caught and collected in execution result.

-GraphQL is forgiving to **Execution** errors which occur in resolvers of nullable fields.
+Sage is forgiving to **Execution** errors which occur in resolvers of nullable fields.
 If such field throws or returns unexpected value the value of the field in response will be simply replaced with **null** and error entry will be registered.